hail-is/hail/README.md

  - load variant and sample annotations from text tables, JSON, VCF, VEP, and locus interval files
  - generate variant annotations like call rate, Hardy-Weinberg equilibrium p-value, and population-specific allele count
  - generate sample annotations like mean depth, imputed sex, and TiTv ratio
- - generate new annotations from existing ones and the genotypes, and use these to filter samples, variants, and genotypes
+ - generate new annotations from the existing ones as well as genotypes, and use these to filter samples, variants, and genotypes
  - find Mendelian violations in trios, prune variants in linkage disequilibrium, analyze genetic similarity between samples via the GRM and IBD matrix, and compute sample scores and variant loadings using PCA
  - perform variant, gene-burden and eQTL association analyses using linear, logistic, and linear mixed regression, and estimate heritability